Accounting1

 Upselling at checkout

 What do overpriced candy bars, packs of gum, and the iconic phrase “Do you want fries with that?” have in common?
 Well, they’re all examples of upselling.
-For example, placing products near checkout to try and increase sales is a tactic that brick-and-mortar retailers have used for ages.
-Today, we’re seeing ecommerce stores doing the same by showing shoppers items often purchased with the product in their cart.
+For example, placing products near the checkout to try and increase sales is a tactic that brick-and-mortar retailers have used for ages.
+Today, we’re seeing e-commerce stores doing the same by showing shoppers items often purchased with the product in their cart.
 The idea is to offer your customers something they didn’t even know they needed.

-Average order value itself is easy enough to calculate.
+AOV itself is easy enough to calculate.
 The trouble comes when trying to gather all the necessary data.
 If you’re tracking your sales and purchases using a pen and paper, you’ll have your work cut out for you.

 Try inFlow for free